Horkstow: Parish church

 The parish church, built supposedly by The Knights Templar in the early 12th century, though in fact they had nothing to do with the church.
 It is dedicated to [St Maurice], and is Grade I listed.
 The vicar of the church was in fact presented by the Knights Hospitaller.
 The Templars never had any personnel in the parish and only owned 46 acres (26 of these meadow).

 It has been much rebuilt and restored since establishment; an internal restoration including reseating and costing £450 was carried out in 1868, and an external in 1895.
 In the 19th century the patronage of the vicarage was held by the Earls of Yarborough, the tithes (tax income from parishioners derived from their profit on sales, or extraction of produce and animals, typically to the tenth part) commuted in 1841 [under the 1836 Tithe Commutation Act], the commuted income split between the rector, and the Yarborough earls as impropriators.
-Other places of worship were the Primitive Methodist and Wesleyan chapels, now converted to other use.
+Other places of worship were the Wesleyan and Primitive Methodist chapels, both now converted to other use.
 The Wesleyan chapel was built in 1838; and rebuilt in 1869 at a cost of £1,000; the Primitive Methodist chapel was built in 1855.